dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

+I've got the first letter of my alphabet done after a nice long painful debug process.
+I'm sure there will be more hardship to come but for now I'm feeling sucsessful.

 6/4/20
 Ok, I've got my new concept.
 I think I understand the wy everything is drawin now so I should be good to go on the full alphabet.
 The parameters I'm using are
   "space": 10, the space between the lines